This article will review the best shoes to wear on a rowing machine.

 When you’re smashing out rowing PR you don’t want anything that can slow you down.
 That includes carrying extra weight on your feet.
 That’s why the lighter your shoes are, the better.

-Your rowing shoes need to be breathable in order to prevent blisters, overheating, and sweat build-up.
+Your rowing shoes need to be breathable to prevent blisters, overheating, and sweat build-up.
 Make sure, too, that the shoes are odor resistant.

 You get what you pay for and rowing shoes may come in at a slightly higher price than normal trainers.